Frequently Asked Questions

 - What can I put on my home page?

 There are no restrictions on user home page content other than disallowing any commercial or illegal activities from the alumni machine.

 Anyone who has access to the WWW can access your home page.

 - I don't know anything about html!
 Where do I start?

 To start learning about the basics (HTML 2.0), try looking at NCSA's Beginner's Guide to HTML.
-For a HTML 2.0 quick reference, try the HTML Quick Reference from the University of Kansas.
+For a HTML reference, try the HyperText Markup Language from Wikibooks.
 For the more complicated stuff (HTML 3.0), try the HTML 3.2 Specification.

 - Can I write my own CGI programs?

 This server uses the CGIWrap program to allow you to run CGI programs from your Alumni account.
 To make your script recognizable by the web server, you must have the execute bit set (ie, mode of the script/binary should be 755) and it must have one of the following extensions: exe, php, cgi, sh, pl or py.
 NOTE: CGI programs will run under your user ID.
 Your CGI programs will have full access to all your personal files.
 Therefore, it is in your best interest to make sure your CGI script or program is as secure as possible.

 - Can I have server-side includes in my documents?